mikeult/streets.fun/README.md

 #  Streets.Fun

-🚀 **Create, Launch, and Manage Solana Tokens with Ease**
+🚀 **Turn Real Moments into Memes Instantly**

-SAK is a powerful cross-platform application that democratizes Solana token creation.
-Built with modern web technologies and designed for both mobile and desktop, SAK makes it simple for anyone to create and launch their own cryptocurrency tokens on the Solana blockchain through the popular Pump.fun platform.
+Streets.Fun is the first mobile app that lets users instantly capture real-life moments and turn them into memecoins on the Solana blockchain.

 ## 🎯 About

-SAK bridges the gap between complex blockchain technology and everyday users by providing an intuitive interface for token creation.
-Whether you're a crypto enthusiast, entrepreneur, or developer, SAK empowers you to:
+Streets.Fun bridges the gap between complex blockchain technology and everyday users by providing an intuitive interface for token creation.
+Whether you're a crypto enthusiast, entrepreneur, or developer, Streets.Fun empowers you to:

 - **Create Custom Tokens**: Design and mint your own Solana-based tokens with custom names, symbols, and descriptions
 - **Upload Token Images**: Add visual identity to your tokens with integrated photo capture and upload